Skip to content

 }

-Like all non-trivial abstractions, this one leaks: Memory.
+Like all non-trivial abstractions, this one leaks: in particular it leaks memory.

-The awaited values are garbage-collected along with promises, as much as possible, but we have two helpers to cut the graph for correctness and better garbage collection, respectively.
+The awaited values are garbage-collected along with promises as much as possible, but sometimes we need to control this behavior.

 Shared Execution